-The Washington Post in June 2024 ran a story on the deluge of "bonkers AI art"- basically anyone can now tell a generative AI art engine to design for them a cat on crutches blowing out a birthday cake, and the results can look, well, pretty good.
-And, rather than sneer at the sheer weirdness, The Washington Post suggested that AI is actually ushering in a new wave of surrealism.
+The Washington Post, in June 2024, ran a story on the deluge of "bonkers AI art"—basically, anyone can now tell a generative AI art engine to design for them a cat on crutches blowing out a birthday cake, and the results can look, well, pretty good.
+And rather than sneer at the sheer weirdness, The Washington Post suggested that AI is actually ushering in a new wave of surrealism.

-Fascinating stuff - we can all agree that the influence of (social) media is significant to the way we live our lives.
+Fascinating stuff.
+We can all agree that the influence of (social) media is significant to the way we live our lives.
 What Alsaleh is saying is that it alters memories associated with specific events; her work with deepfakes led many visitors to her exhibition to believe they actually recognised the historical faces of Iraqis in her AI-generated portraits.

-“The images evoked strong feelings of eerie familiarity, as if they are witnessing memories that are both theirs but not theirs,” she told agsiw's Nada Ammagui.
-“They tapped into the layers of nostalgia, personal history, and cultural identity, creating an emotionally charged experience… when viewers struggle to differentiate between what is real and what is AI-generated, it mirrors the broader societal challenge of navigating a media-saturated world where truth and fiction are increasingly intertwined.”
+“The images evoked strong feelings of eerie familiarity, as if they are witnessing memories that are both theirs but not theirs,” she told AGSIW’s Nada Ammagui.
+“They tapped into the layers of nostalgia, personal history, and cultural identity, creating an emotionally charged experience… When viewers struggle to differentiate between what is real and what is AI-generated, it mirrors the broader societal challenge of navigating a media-saturated world where truth and fiction are increasingly intertwined.”

 In today's Saudi Arabia, amid the new reforms that bring a sense of rejuvenation and a brighter lifestyle, experiences from the pre-2017 era often carry associations of misery, darkness, and pessimism.